wikimedia/operations-debs-carbon-c-relay/README.md

 final, as no new entries are allowed to be added any more.
 On top of an aggregation multiple aggregations can be computed.
 They can be of the same or different aggregation types, but should write to a unique new metric.
+The metric names can include back references like in rewrite expressions, allowing for powerful single aggregation rules that yield in many aggregations.
 Produced metrics are sent to the relay as if they were submitted from the outside, hence match and aggregation rules apply to those.
 Care should be taken that loops are avoided.
 Also, since aggregations appear as matches without `stop` keyword, their positioning matters in the same way ordering of match statements.